-While it’s technically possible for a foreigner to get a mortgage with a bank in Costa Rica, it is also almost barely impossible to go through the process without loosing his mind.
+While it’s technically possible for a foreigner to get a mortgage with a bank in Costa Rica, it is also almost impossible to go through the process without losing one's mind.
 For the purpose of testing it, I tried in 2012.
 After 12 months chasing the employee in charge, trying to get a list of things missing and get at least a confirmation that the request was in process, I gave up.
-Somehow I knew from beginning, I didn’t wait for an answer and purchased without mortgage.
-Since then, the regulations are even more strict then they were before so let’s say that you should look at other options if you are serious in your process of buying.
+Somehow I knew from the beginning, I didn’t wait for an answer and purchased without a mortgage.
+Since then, the regulations are even more strict than they were before so let’s say that you should look at other options if you are serious in your process of buying.

-Many banks in your country of residence offer conventional property loans because they can verify your residency status, work history and financial track record.
-The Costa Rican banks cannot secure the financing because they don’t have access to that information and even if they would, they would not be able to confirm it officially and legally.
-The barrier language between the countries just make it more complicated as all legal documents in Costa Rica have to be received in Spanish and translated by an official Costa Rican translator.
+Many banks in your country of residence offer conventional property loans because they can verify your residency status, work history, and financial track record.
+The Costa Rican banks cannot secure the financing because they don’t have access to that information and even if they could, they would not be able to confirm it officially and legally.
+The language barrier between the countries just makes it more complicated as all legal documents in Costa Rica have to be received in Spanish and translated by an official Costa Rican translator.

 In general, most buyers who require financing either borrow funds in their home country through the equity they have on their residence, take out the money from their insurance funds or through their IRA, ask a private lender in Costa Rica or find a property where the owner is willing to finance.